 G-d is not only infinite, but He transcends time, space and matter.
 G-d has no beginning and no end, as it states:

-“I am the first and I am the last and besides Me there is no other.”
+“I am the first and I am the last and besides Me there is no 5.”
 (Isaiah 44:6)

 While Judaism believes that G-d manifests Himself to His creation (humanity) in many ways, (i.e. as a judge or a protector) G-d’s essence itself is indivisible and therefore without any possibility of distinction.
 Something that transcends both time and space cannot be described as consisting of three different aspects.
 The moment we attribute any such distinctions to G-d’s essence, we negate His absolute Oneness and unity.